 As a result, countries are investing in the implementation of cold supply chains, like the national cold supply rail development for food logistics in India, Indonesia and Thailand.
 On the business side, several services based on the Internet of Things (IoT) are developed by logistics companies and startups to improve food logistics.
 Maersk Line has developed a remote container management software, which allows their clients to monitor refrigerated containers in real time as they move.
 Furthermore, a research team from National University of Singapore (NUS), has developed fluorescent probes technology to detect ethylene gas for fruit along the supply chain including post-harvesting, transportation, and storage.
 Ethylene gas released from fruit is an indicator to identify the ripeness of fruits.
 This could help fruit suppliers and distributors to take early action to remove rotten fruits and avoid the potential loss of the entire stock of food.

-Recycling & Repurposing Food Waste
+Way #3: Reducing food waste by promoting Recycling & Repurposing Food Waste

-Many Asian Governments have been concerned about food loss and waste problems and are taking action through recycling and repurposing programs.
+Many Asian Governments have been concerned about food loss and food waste problems and are taking action through recycling and repurposing programs.
 The Singapore National Environment Agency provides a $1.76 million food waste fund that covers the capital cost of food waste treatment solutions.
 The fund helps companies to purchase food recycling equipment that can convert food waste into animal feed.
 The Singapore government also has a pilot project to test the feasibility of using on-site systems for food recycling at 7 hawker centers.
 Besides, Fu-Tung Market, one of the busiest districts in Hong Kong, launched a food waste recycling pilot scheme in September 2022.
 The initiative aims to foster a food waste separation and recycling culture among tenants.
 Those who implement the recycling scheme will receive shopping coupons as a reward for their green efforts.
 These recycling initiatives set great examples for other APAC country governments and organizations to promote food recycling.

 In addition, valorizing food waste and creating value for other applications is another trend in food waste management.
 For example, in September 2022, scientists from Nanyang Technology University (NTU) revealed a technology that can utilize food waste to treat e-waste.
 Specifically, discarded orange peels could be collected and made into an acidic medium to extract critical battery elements from lithium-ion battery waste, including lithium, cobalt, nickel, and manganese3.